California customers: click here for your Proposition 65 warning.Please

 Tape Input/Tape Output: The 1202VLZ4 offers both Tape inputs and Tape outputs.

 - Tape In: These dual, unbalanced RCA inputs accept line-level stereo signals.
 The signals entering these inputs are always routed to the phones output, but can also be routed the main output.
 Use these jacks for convenient playback of your mixes.
 You'll be able to review a mix and then try another pass without repatching or disturbing the mixer levels.
 You can also use these jacks with an iPod, computer, or CD player.
 There is Tape Level knob which lets you adjust the level of the tape input playing in the main mix and headphones.

 - Tape Out: These unbalanced RCA connections tap main mix output to make simultaneous recording and PA work more convenient.
 Connect these to your recorder's inputs.
 This output is an unbalanced copy of the main mix and it is affected by the main mix level.

-Other Inputs/Outputs: The 802VLZ4 provides a variety of useful inputs and outputs.
+Other Inputs/Outputs: The 1202VLZ4 provides a variety of useful inputs and outputs.

-- Aux Send: This is a TRS 1/4" balanced/unbalanced output, commonly used to feed stage monitors or an external effects processor.
+- Aux Sends: The Aux Sends consist of two TRS 1/4" balanced/unbalanced outputs, commonly used to feed stage monitors or an external effects processor.
 The Aux Send knobs tap a portion of each channel's signal to provide an output here, allowing you to set up a nice stage monitor mix, or to setup an external effect from different channels.

 - Control Room (CR) Out: These TRS 1/4" balanced/unbalanced outputs allow you to listen to something other than the main mix.
 These outputs are often used to run a nice pair of powered studio monitors in a control room.